l0k1/shepard/README.md

 # SHEPARD

 A minimal Game Boy game.
-A sort-of reverse Breakout.

 The goal is to make a game with less than 1024 bytes.